Why React Router?

 Next.js (by Vercel) is the other dominant React framework.
 It's a solid choice with a massive ecosystem.
 So why didn't we use it?

 Simplicity.
 React Router's model is straightforward: a URL hits a route, the route loads data and renders a component.
-Next.js introduces more concepts — server components, client components, "use client" directives, caching layers — that add power but also complexity you don't need yet.
+Next.js introduces more concepts — server components, client components, "use client" directives, caching layers — that add power but also complexity that 99% of apps don't need.

 File-based routing